Today I am pleased to welcome Sara McQueen to the blog, Sara has created an amazing guest post that I am sure every bookworm will love.

 1. The Artful Stack

 You know the one.
 It usually pops up entirely by accident, by a bedside or on a desk.
-It grows and shrinks according to how much reading time you’ve had that week, and it basically represents your current reading list.
+And grows and shrinks according to how much reading time you’ve had that week, and it basically represents your current reading list.

 It might not be the most intentional way to store books, but it is creative.
 I love looking at my book stack and wondering what it says about me!

 Whether your bookshelf is from IKEA or custom-made, there are definitely things you can do to increase the interest in the space!